mauroorru3/erasmus_via_blockchain_interaction/README.md

 # To simulate the execution of the Italian Chain, thus the insertion of a student, the student's exams and so on:

-sudo docker exec -it university_chain_it bash

-./test.sh

-Ctrl-d to exit

-# To test sending a package from the Italian Chain to the Hub:

-sudo docker exec -it university_chain_it bash
+sudo docker exec university_chain_it ./test.sh

-export chain_admin=$(university_chain_itd keys show "Admin Chain IT" -a)

-university_chain_itd tx universitychainit send-erasmus-student hub channel-0 unipi_1 --from $chain_admin --gas auto

-Ctrl-d to exit

 # To end the execution of the containers: